 In 2001, Pastor Dale Hummel together with his wife Marcia and family were welcomed after 3 years without a lead pastor.
 Pastor Dale helped the church family refocus on seeing lives transformed for Jesus.
 With this renewed sense of purpose, the church began to grow again.
 We expanded into the current worship center of the Hobson campus in October of 2005.

 In 2009, we changed our name to The Compass Church, to better reflect the diverse residential backgrounds of our congregation, as well as to reflect the multi-site vision from our elders while maintaining the Free Church denomination.

 On October 17, 2010, we held our first official multi-site services at Crone Middle School on 111th Street – with 111 families in attendance.
 That campus has since moved to 2244 W. 95th Street Naperville, IL 60564 and has changed names from the 111th campus to the 95th campus.

 In May of 2014, after a year long search, Jeff Griffin became our new senior pastor.
-Jeff, his wife Jen and their three children move to Naperville to lead The Compass into the next phase of our journey.
+Jeff, his wife Jen and their three children moved to Naperville to lead The Compass Church into the next phase of our journey.